Aurora Advocate | Aurora, Ohio

 Sports

-Aurora High boys, girls hoops teams win
+Aurora High girls hoops squad defeats Hawken, stands 9-2

-Aurora High girls win, boys lose against Nordonia in swimming
+Aurora High boys hoopsters lose to Revere

 [More news below]